Updated December 2014

 - 1 Ness County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 1 shift was covered by a temporary physician, which allowed a Ness County physician necessary time off in 2012.
+- 1 shift was covered by a temporary physician, which allowed a Ness County physician necessary time off in Fiscal Year 2014.
 This coverage was made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.

 Advancing Health Care Access

-- 1 Ness County resident made a visit to a KU Medical Center health care provider in an outreach clinic held outside of Kansas City in 2012.
+- Ness County residents made 3 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.